KseniaLvovsky/test3/task1_answers.md

 # Task 1 Answers
-1. Important
-2. Priority
-3. researching how flow should work / effort
-4. Negative / user's
-5. Not reproducing
-6. the problem and effort
+Smoke testing is performed to verify that the most ______ functionality of the build works.
+An:  Important A bug with low business impact but no workaround may still have high ______ depending on release context.
+An: priority Test cases should be written so that another tester can execute them with minimal ______.
+An: researching how flow should work / effort
+Negative testing is used to validate system behavior for ______ inputs or actions.
+An: Negative / user's Retesting is done after a defect is ______ to confirm the issue is resolved.
+An:  Not reproducing A good bug title should be short, specific, and clearly describe the ______.
+An: the problem and effort

 Write your answers here.
 What is the difference between verification and validation?